-The Culinary Arts Management Training Program is designed to increase familiarity with the profession and its relationship with other professions within the food and hospitality industries.
-Students are provided with an introduction to professional cooking (CRT 2000) and the food and beverage industry (CRT 2002) during the first term.
-Exposure continues in the third term with Restaurant Supervision and Management (CRT 2017) and with Orientation to Work Experience (CRT 2279) and Work Experience Culinary Externship (CRT 2280).
-Combined, these courses cover several aspects of food and hospitality, focusing on restaurant styles and concepts and how the profession of culinary arts interacts with others.
+The Baking and Pastry Program is designed to increase familiarity with the profession and its relationship with other professions within the food and hospitality industries.
+Students are provided with Baking and Pastry Fundamentals I and II (CRT2031 and CRT2032) in the first term and Culinary Arts for Baking and Pastry Majors (CR2040) in the second term.
+Additionally, Afternoon Teas and other Beverage Celebrations (CRT2044), Wedding Cakes (CRT2044), Culinary Arts Career Planning (CRT2018), Bakery Design (CRT2030) in the third term further enhance the relationship.
+Exposure continues in the fourth term with Restaurant Supervision and Management (CRT 2017) and in the fifth term with Work Experience Culinary Externship (CRT 2280).
+Combined, these courses cover several aspects of food and hospitality, focusing on restaurant styles and concepts and how the profession of baking and pastry interacts with others.

 The laboratory courses are taught in full operating kitchens that provide students the opportunity of realistic experience.
 Students work in a team approach to accomplish competencies in each course.
-OCCI provides a number of field trips throughout the year, as well as guest demonstrations that provide opportunities to become familiar with the food service profession.
+OCCI welcomes guests and guest demonstrations throughout the year that provide opportunities to become familiar with the food service profession.
+(Reference exhibit 5.5)